-They will know which publications have what deadline, who is worth writing to and how you could spin your story so it is more likely to appear in print. - Find out if they are having a press office at the show and how the journalists like to receive the information. - Don't forget to update your own website to show details of how prospects and clients can attend the show and a map of your stand.
-Also think about post show PR - any deals signed or bits of business closed or research results and customer feedback?
+Most organisers will either have a PR department or will have retained the services of a PR agency.
+Use them - in many cases this will not cost you anything to do.
+They will know which publications have what deadline, who is worth writing to and how you could spin your story so it is more likely to appear in print.
+Also find out if they are having a press office at the show and how the iournalists like to receive the information.
+Don't forget to update your own web site to show details of how prospects and clients can attend the show and a map of your stand Also think about post show PR - any deals signed or bits of business closed or research results and customer feedback?